 One of the best choices is Coleman Sundome Tent

-If you are the one that is interested in things with multifunction and hates to spend more for a separate electricity source, you should buy a tent with an electrical port.
+If you are the one that is interested in things with multifunction and hates to spend more on a separate electricity source, you should buy a tent with an electrical port.
 The tent then will come with a port to run the AC power, and you are now able to charge your phone, laptop, watch the movies during the relaxing time in the wilderness.

-Or else, you might consider buying the tent with electrical hook-ups that are waterproof to get the electricity while camping.
+Or else, you might consider buying a tent with electrical hook-ups that are waterproof to get the electricity while camping.
 You then are able to adjust the number of plugins and the length of cables up to your needs and wants.

 4. Portable battery packs

 Using portable battery packages is one of the latest and modern ways to get electricity while camping.
 You will know exactly how much power you will have during the camping hours, and the packs are also easy to carry away due to its size and weight.
 You don’t need to worry about carrying heavy generators from your parking spot to the campsite, as you can even put them in your pocket.
 It also takes a small amount of time to fully charge before the trip, and it doesn’t cost a lot.

 Another way to get electricity while camping is to use car batteries.
 Then, you don’t need to bring anything else as it’s already there in your car, but the cons are it only lasts for some hours, and in the worst-case scenario that you used up the power, your car can’t even start.

 In case you are OK with the gas generators but find it inconvenient when bringing all along with the fuel/gasoline; solar power generators will be the ideal choice at different sizes and capacity.
 It also surmounts the cons of a gas generator as the solar power help you to get electricity while camping without making big noises.
 It takes advantage of a clean and free source of nature: the sunlight in the camping area.
 No added fee for gasoline.